-9. EQUIPMENT
+8. EQUIPMENT

-- 9.1.
+- 8.1.
 MDUK will only consider funding for specific items of equipment that are essential to the project and could not reasonably be expected to already exist within the research setting.
-Equipment for general laboratory use will not by funded by the charity. - 9.2.
-Medical or Scientific equipment solely for use in medical research, diagnosis or treatment should be zero rated for VAT (general-purpose goods, even though used for scientific research, bear VAT). - 9.3.
-MDUK-funded equipment must not be removed from the original location or modified without permission from MDUK. - 9.4.
+Equipment for general laboratory use will not by funded by the charity. - 8.2.
+Medical or Scientific equipment solely for use in medical research, diagnosis or treatment should be zero rated for VAT (general-purpose goods, even though used for scientific research, bear VAT). - 8.3.
+MDUK-funded equipment must not be removed from the original location or modified without permission from MDUK. - 8.4.
 At the end of the project the Principal Investigator must contact MDUK Director of Research and Innovation to tell them what the plans are for future use of any equipment having an original value of £2,000 or over, which has been purchased with MDUK's funds.
-MDUK reserves the right to suggest alternative use of such equipment, if deemed appropriate. - 9.5.
-Any loss resulting from payments made for equipment in advance of delivery will be entirely the responsibility of the Institution. - 9.6.
+MDUK reserves the right to suggest alternative use of such equipment, if deemed appropriate. - 8.5.
+Any loss resulting from payments made for equipment in advance of delivery will be entirely the responsibility of the Institution. - 8.6.
 The Institution is responsible for ensuring that any equipment, provided by this grant, has adequate insurance cover.
-If the equipment is damaged or destroyed, the Institution will be required to repair or replace it. - 9.7.
-The Institution is responsible for maintenance of the equipment during its useful lifespan. - 9.8.
+If the equipment is damaged or destroyed, the Institution will be required to repair or replace it. - 8.7.
+The Institution is responsible for maintenance of the equipment during its useful lifespan. - 8.8.
 Should the Principal Investigator move to another Institution during the tenure of this grant, MDUK reserves the right to require that the equipment be transferred with them after discussion, as necessary, with the Institutions concerned.
-If the Principal Investigator moves to another Institution within three years of the termination of a grant (five years if the grant is for equipment only) and wishes to take the equipment with them, MDUK reserves the right to require that the equipment be transferred after discussion, if necessary, with the Institutions concerned.
+If the Principal Investigator moves to another Institution within three years of the termination of a grant and wishes to take the equipment with them, MDUK reserves the right to require that the equipment be transferred after discussion, if necessary, with the Institutions concerned.

-10. RESEARCH MONITORING
+9. RESEARCH MONITORING AND INVESTIGATIONS